rishabh0com/_frontend/README.md

 # Web_Dev
-This repository for assignments of javascript (Full Stack Development)
+This repository for assignments of javascript, React etc.(Full Stack Development)